-Latinos suffer higher rates of illness, hospitalizations, and death brought by COVID-19.
-Our healthcare system is straining.
-Our essential workers on the front lines risk exposure for a paycheck.
+Latinos suffer high rates of illness, hospitalizations, and death brought by COVID-19.

 As Latinos, we are resilient.
-But part of our resiliency requires action.
+But part of our resiliency requires action, especially with the emergence of new COVID-19 vaccines.

-Our team at Salud America! at UT Health San Antonio created this “Juntos, We Can Stop COVID-19” bilingual campaign to encourage you─juntos/together─ to do your part to slow the spread of COVID-19 in all aspects of our daily lives.
+Our team at Salud America! at UT Health San Antonio created this “Juntos, We Can Stop COVID-19” campaign in English and Spanish to help you─juntos/together─do your part to slow the spread of COVID-19.
 From skipping get-togethers with la familia to wearing a mask and physical distancing, we can reduce the spread of this raging virus.

-When a new virus strikes, like COVID-19, misinformation and fear can spread quickly.
+When a new virus strikes, like COVID-19, misinformation can spread quickly.

 We also know that infection prevention measures work.
-Latinos can immediately change some habits and interactions to slow the spread of COVID-19: wear a mask and care for it properly; avoid public places, or at least get together safely, familia; and know what to do if you’re exposed.
+Latinos can immediately change some habits and interactions to slow the spread of COVID-19: wear a mask and care for it properly; avoid public places, or at least get together safely, familia; know what to do if you’re exposed; and get the COVID-19 vaccine once its available.

 A life with a little inconvenience is still a life worth living.